TASagent/TASagentTwitchBotCore/README.md

 ## Getting Started

-To start with, get the appropriate [NetCore 5 SDK (With AspNet)](https://dotnet.microsoft.com/download/dotnet/5.0).
+To start with, get the appropriate [NetCore 6 SDK (With AspNet)](https://dotnet.microsoft.com/download/dotnet/6.0).
 It will also be useful to install the .NET Entity Framework CLI tools by running:

 ```cmd
 dotnet tool install --global dotnet-ef
 dotnet tool update --global dotnet-ef
 ```

-Clone the [TASagentTwitchBotDemos project](https://github.com/TASagent/TASagentTwitchBotDemos) and initialize and update the gitsubmodule (this project):
+Clone the [TASagentTwitchBotDemos project](https://github.com/TASagent/TASagentTwitchBotDemos) and initialize and update the git submodule (this project):

 ```cmd
 git clone https://github.com/TASagent/TASagentTwitchBotDemos